thijse/Arduino-Libraries/README.markdown

 - Reading, writing to basic types and single bits
 - Reading, writing of any data format.
 This can be for example structs, strings, etc.
 - Reading, writing of arrays of any format.

+This library can now be found here: https://github.com/thijse/Arduino-EEPROMEx

 ## CmdMessenger